opencog/opencog/examples/pln/inference-control-learning/README.md

 ### Produce Inference Control Rules

-Given a corpus relating and-BITs and targets via the preproof relationship we can mine that corpus to obtain inference control rules, then combine these inference control rules to obtain an inference control policy, as described in the next Section.
+Given a corpus relating and-BITs and targets via the preproof relationship we can mine that corpus to obtain control rules, then combine these control rules to obtain a inference control policy, as described in the next Section.

 We expect the pattern miner will be useful for mining the corpus, meanwhile we'll experiment with bruteforce implication scope